jido/Arcadam/Quirks.md

 ```
   .
 Item in a numbered list
   continued on the next line
+  +
+  Another paragraph attached
++
+  That is a code block
 ```

 If the first indented line is a list item (starts with dots, stars or contains ":: ") then it is treated as an indented paragraph and never as code.
+A list item can contain multiple paragraphs using "+" to join them to the list item.
+It can also contain a code block introduced with a non-indented "+".

 ## Tables